-Champions in episodes talk about campaigning and share tips and suggestions.
+** TRIGGER WARNING** Champions in episodes talk about campaigning and share tips and suggestions.
 As sharing some of our our lived experience during conversations is a core component of campaigning, there may be some content that could be triggering for listeners.
-Support, advice and information is available.

 Episode 15: 10 October 2019

-A World Mental Health Day special focuses on suicide prevention and why it's important to tackle stigma, provide support and use lived experience in campaigning.
+A World Mental Health Day special with Dan Poole, Estelle Alais and Jon Salmon.
+They focus on suicide prevention and why it's important to tackle stigma, provide support and use lived experience in campaigning.